mobfarm/FastPdfKit/README.md

 ## Changelog

+### Update 3.1 beta3 (November 16th, 2011)
+* Lib will now attemp to compose multibyte characted to a single codepoint for search and extraction.
+* Added support to 14 (-2) Adobe Standard Fonts.
+If you get page empty, blank pages at text extraction check the simulator log and if the font marked as uncompleted is named like one of the files in the FPKCore/standard14fonts folder add that font to your application bundle.

 ### Update 3.1 beta2 (November 15th, 2011)
 * Font cache re-enabled.
 This time seems to work as expected.
 * Default zoom not being set fixed (again).